12enes34/Rock_Paper_Scissors_With_image_processing/README.md

 5)DOWNLOAD THE image-classification-rock-paper-scissor-cnn.ipynb AND RUN
 !!!!!!
 All files must be in the same path
 WAIT YOUR TRAIN AND START THE GAME , ENJOY

+IF YOU GAME HAS ERROR PLS CHECK YOUR PATH

+Here's what your files should look like:

+paper
+rock
+scıssors
+Resources
+image-classification-rock-paper-scissor-cnn.ipynb